GCMTech/zh_john_tutorial/README.md

 # Zombie Hunter John
-Repository for the game (demo) Zombie Hunter John, created by Guilherme Caeiro de Mattos.
+Repository for the video tutorial on how the game (demo) Zombie Hunter John (by Guilherme Caeiro de Mattos) was built.

-A tutorial on how this game was developed can be found at:
+The video tutorial can be found at:

 This game is a reimplementation of the game available at: https://github.com/GuilhermeCaeiro/guilhermecaeiro_zescape